apit522/Web_SelfDiagnosis/README.md

     npx knex seed:run
     npm start
     ```
-4. Back to frontend:
+4. Open new terminal for start part of frontend:
     ```sh
-    cd..
-    npm start
+    cd.. (if you still on path /backend) npm start
     ```